SynthstromAudible/DelugeFirmware/docs/community_features.md

 			- Long press pads in a column to change value momentarily and reset it (to the value before the pad was pressed) upon pad release
 			- Short press pads in a column to the change value until you press the pad again (resetting it to the value before the pad was pressed)
 		- Editing mode to edit the FX values assigned to each pad and the parameter assigned to each FX column
-		- Save defaults as PerformanceView.xml file
+		- Save defaults as xml file
-			- Adjustable default Values assigned to each FX column via "Value" editing mode or PerformanceView.xml
+			- Adjustable default Values assigned to each FX column via "Value" editing mode or the Performance View layout XML files
-			- Adjustable default Param assigned to each FX column via "Param" editing mode or PerformanceView.xml
+			- Adjustable default Param assigned to each FX column via "Param" editing mode or the Performance View layout XML files
-			- Adjustable default "held pad" settings for each FX column via Performance View or PerformanceView.xml (simply change a held pad in Performance View and save the layout to save the layout with the held pads).
+			- Adjustable default "held pad" settings for each FX column via Performance View or xml file(simply change a held pad in Performance View and save the layout to save the layout with the held pads).
-		- Load defaults from PerformanceView.xml file
+		- Load defaults from xml file
+- ([#1185]) Adds Morph Mode and 8 Alternate Layouts to Performance View
+	- Morph Mode is a new sub-mode in Performance View that lets you load two layouts into two layout banks for morphing between the two layouts.
+Morph Mode can be MIDI controlled by learning the Global MIDI Command MORPH.
+	- Performance View layouts are now saved in a separate folder titled PERFORMANCE_VIEW on your SD card.
+	- You can now saved 9 total layouts for Performance View which are saved and named as follows:
+		- Default.XMl, 1.XML, 2.XML, 3.XML, 4.XML, 5.XML, 6.XML, 7.XML, 8.XML
+	- You can now save the current layout loaded and the layouts assigned in Morph Mode with the Song.
+When the Song is loaded it will load the layouts used in that Song from the PERFORMANCE_VIEW folder on your SD card.

 ### 4.1.7 - Added Master Chromatic Transpose of All Scale Mode Instrument Clips
 - ([#1159]) Using the same combo as in a Synth / Midi / CV clip, press and turn `▼︎▲︎` to transpose all scale mode clips up or down by 1 semitone.